unilight/environment_setting/README.md

 Credits
 -------

-This script is written by Kuen-Han Tsai
+This script is written by Kuen-Han Tsai, modified by Wen-Chin Huang